-2.6.
-Temporary Disqualification
+2.6 Temporary Disqualification

 - 2.6.1.
-Any of the following shall be a ground for the temporary disqualification of incumbent directors: - a.
-Absence in more than fifty percent (50%) of all regular and special meetings of the Board during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
-The disqualification shall apply for purposes of the succeeding election; - b.
+Any of the following shall be a ground for the temporary disqualification of incumbent directors: - 2.6.1.1.
+Absence in more than fifty percent (50%) of all regular and special meetings of the Board during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or

+- serious accident.
+The disqualification shall apply for purposes of the succeeding election; - 2.6.1.2.
 Dismissal or termination for cause as director of any publicly-listed company, public company, registered issuer of securities and holder of a secondary license from the Commission.
-The disqualification shall be in effect until he has cleared himself from any involvement in the cause that gave rise to his dismissal or termination; - c.
+The disqualification shall be in effect until he has cleared himself from any involvement in the cause that gave rise to his dismissal or termination; - 2.6.1.3.
 If the beneficial equity ownership of an independent director in the corporation or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
-The disqualification from being elected as an independent director is lifted if the limit is later complied with; and - d.
+The disqualification from being elected as an independent director is lifted if the limit is later complied with; and - 2.6.1.4.
 If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final. - 2.6.2.
-Temporary disqualification shall be at the discretion of the Board and shall require a resolution of the majority of the Board.

-- 2.6.3.
-A director shall have sixty (60) days upon the occurrence of any ground for temporary disqualification to remedy or correct the same otherwise, the disqualification shall become permanent. - 2.6.4.
-A non-executive director who holds more than five (5) simultaneous board seats in publicly-listed companies, including APC Group Inc., shall be temporarily disqualified as a director.
+Temporary disqualification shall be at the discretion of the Board and shall require a resolution of the majority of the Board. - 2.6.3.
+A director shall have sixty (60) days upon the occurrence of any ground for temporary disqualification to remedy or correct the same otherwise, the disqualification shall become permanent.